 The evidence against grant of a security clearance is more substantial.
-Applicant's SOR ¶¶ 1.d and 1.e allege two delinquent federal tax debts totaling \$45,338.
-Applicant's adjusted gross income is substantial, and he did not explain why he is only paying about \$200 monthly to address his federal income tax debt.
-He did not explain why he failed to withhold sufficient income to pay his federal income taxes for tax year 2016.
-He provided insufficient corroborating or substantiating documentary evidence of payments or other mitigating information relating to these two SOR debts.
+Applicant's SOR alleges 23 delinquent debts totaling \$537,477.
+He failed to prove he filed his state and federal income tax returns for tax years 2008 through 2015.
+He did not provide sufficient evidence of changes in his financial circumstances to show he was unable to make any payments to any of his SOR creditors.
+He provided insufficient corroborating or substantiating documentary evidence of payments and an established payment plan or other mitigating information relating to his SOR debts.
 His actions show lack of financial responsibility and judgment and raise unmitigated questions about Applicant's reliability, trustworthiness, and ability to protect classified information.
 See AG ¶ 18.
 More documented information about inability to pay debts, financial history, or financial progress is necessary to mitigate security concerns.

 It is well settled that once a concern arises regarding an applicant's security clearance eligibility, there is a strong presumption against the granting a security clearance.
 See Dorfmont, 913 F. 2d at 1401.
 Unmitigated financial considerations security concerns lead me to conclude that grant of a security clearance to Applicant is not warranted at this time.
 I have carefully applied the law, as set forth in Egan, Exec.
 Or.
 10865, the Directive, and the AGs, to the facts and circumstances in the context of the whole person.
-Financial consideration security concerns are not mitigated at this time.
+Financial consideration security concerns are not mitigated.
+It is not clearly consistent with the interests of national security to grant Applicant security clearance eligibility at this time.